Akhaura Upazila

 Akhaura (আখাউড়া) is an upazila of Brahmanbaria District, a district under Chattogram, Bangladesh.
 Akhaura Upazila has an area of 99.28 km^{2}.
-The main river that run through this upazila is the Titas River.
-Akhaura played an important historical role during both World War II and Liberation War of Bangladesh.
+The main river that runs through this upazila is the Titas River.
+Akhaura played an important historical role during both World War II and the Liberation War of Bangladesh.

 The administration of Akhaura thana, now an upazila, was established in 1976.
 The upazila includes one municipality, five union parishads, 102 mouzas and 112 villages.

 History

 Pakistani Eastern Command plan for the defence of East Pakistan from 1967 to 1971 (generic representation—some unit locations not shown).

 During the Indo-Pakistani War of 1971 for the liberation of Bangladesh, Pakistan Army planners predicted India would launch its main attack in the east along the Akhaura–Brahmanbaria axis; however, the army had no troops in this area, so the 27th brigade at Mymensingh was moved to Akhaura, except for two battalions (which became the 93rd brigade) that were retained for the defence of Mymensingh.
 Pakistan Army's 93,000 troops unconditionally surrendered to the Indian Army and India's local ally Mukti Bahini on 16 December 1971.
 This day and event is commemorated as the Bijoy Dibos (বিজয় দিবস) in Bangladesh and Vijay Diwas in India.